 7. Use Engaging Captions

 Let’s face it, most people are on Instagram for the visuals.
 But you’d be surprised to know that many users are just as interested in your written content.
 Instagram has slowly become a place for microbloggers, also known as Instabloggers to express themselves too.
 So don’t be afraid to invest a little time in your captions.
-Using calls to action, asking questions or sharing key information in you captions can help you grow a following of readers to your profile.
+Using calls to action, asking questions, or sharing key information in your captions can help you grow a following of readers to your profile.